shaaza/re-frame-boilerplate/README.md

 ## 4. Views
 ##### Panel-specific Views vs Global Views
 Views can be either:

 1. specific to a panel

    Some views are defined in the panel's views namespace (`app.panel1.views`), and are used only by the panel.
 For example, about page.

 2. used across panels

    Such views are defined in the `app.views` namespace and can be reused wherever required, even across panels.
 For example, a navigation bar or a loading throbber.

 ##### Containers vs Components
 Within each views namespace, you will find container views and component views.
-The distinction is trivial:
+The distinction between the two is as described below:

 1. Containers are views which refer to subscriptions in their function body.

 2. Components are views that do not refer to subscriptions in their function body.

 This pattern is borrowed from the React ecosystem (called the [Container/Component pattern](https://medium.com/@learnreact/container-components-c0e67432e005#.mb0hzgm3l) and is recommended for use with re-frame [here](https://github.com/Day8/re-frame/wiki/Testing), as components are easier to test.